Bishop Manning Support Fund

 Do all donations go towards bursaries or are administration costs deducted?

 All donations go towards bursaries.
 There are no deductions for administration costs.
-Administration costs such as advertising, printing, stationery, bank and audit fees, legal costs, technology and staff costs are kept to a minimum and are covered by CEDP.
+Administration costs such as advertising, printing, stationery, bank and audit fees, legal costs, technology and staff costs are kept to a minimum and are covered by CSPD.